Becoming A DOT

 Becoming a certified medical examiner is easy.
 Just follow these steps:

-3) Use your National Registry number to schedule and sit for the $79 certification exam.
-There are two FMCSA-approved testing organizations listed below.
-Find a location near you and schedule your exam.
+4. Use your National Registry number to schedule and sit for the $79 certification exam.
+Locate a local testing location to take your NRCME Examination.
+(Click on a testing organization below to access their site and schedule your exam.) appointment.

 Testing Organization Websites: